Driving licence in India: Background

 Anyone applying for a driving licence for the first time has to apply for a learner licence (LLR) as a prerequisite.
-If you have a learner’s permit, you are only permitted to drive while under a licensed driver’s supervision.
+Holders of a learner's permit are only permitted to drive while under a licensed driver's supervision.

-After passing a driving test, the provisional licence may be surrendered in exchange for a full Indian licence for the relevant kind of vehicle.
-Full car licences allow use of mopeds, motorcycles and cars.
+After passing a driving test, the provisional licence must be surrendered in exchange for a full licence for the relevant kind of vehicle.
+Depending on state-specific laws, full car licences allow use of mopeds, motorcycles, three-wheelers and cars.

-A licence is valid until the age of 40, if applied before 30 years of age.
-Between 30 to 50 years of age, it is valid for 10 years.
+A licence is valid until the age of 40 if the holder applied before 30 years of age.
+Between 30 and 50 years of age, it is valid for 10 years.
 From 50 to 55 years of age, it is valid until the holder's 60th birthday.
 Above 55 years of age, it is valid for 5 years under the Motor Vehicles (Amendment) Act, 2019.
 The driving licence is required to be renewed after the expiry of its validity.
 It previously had 20 years of validity.

-Theory testing
+Applications for driver's licences in India can be submitted online or in person.
+The website is known as the Parivahan Seva.
+Assistance in applying for a driver's licence can be sought at government-authorized driving-licence-issuing centers.

+Testing

 Tests on basic driving rules are conducted at the RTOs when an individual applies for a provisional licence.
-The theoretical test in India consists of basic road sign questions, which are the same for car and motorcycle tests:
+This test consists of basic road sign questions, which are the same for car and motorcycle tests: